abinashpanigrahi/Weather-App/README.md

 - This web application shows the weather information for a city.

-- User can search a city and the application will display the current weather information with map location of the place.
+- Users can search a city and the application will display the current weather information along with map location of the place.

-- The application also shows the weekly forecast for the next 7 days of the city.
+- The application also shows the weather forecast for the next 7 days of the city.

 ## Deployed Link